StupidRepo/SpacebarClicker/README.md

 - [macOS][mac]
 - [Windows][win]
 - [Linux][lin]
+- [All][all]

 (In case you missed it, these builds are not guaranteed to work, and may be unstable.
 It could also delete your save file.
-Use at your own risk.)
+Use at your own risk!)

 The executable is `SpacebarClicker.app` for macOS, `SpacebarClicker` (the file without the file extentsion) for Linux or `SpacebarClicker.exe` for Windows.
 ## Building